scipopt/gcg/doc/resources/devs/detection/detection-process.md

 # Detection Process {#detection-process}

+Our **detection** is executed in a **loop**, where all detectors are called one by one.
+Furthermore, one can also activate an alternative different detection mode, namely the **benders detection**.
+A description of both is given on the following subpages.
 # The GCG Detection Process
 > **This page is still in development and may be incomplete.
 Please excuse any inconveniences.**